alosoft/frontend_mentor-advice-generator-app-main/README.md

 ### What I learned

-It was fun messing with the transform and transition properties.
+It was fun messing with the animation properties.
 I got to add animations to this app which is something I don't usually do.
 Moving forward I'll make it a habbit
 ## Author

 - Website - [Raymond Adutwum Agyei](https://corps-ai.herokuapp.com)